emmanueljimawo/Project/readme.md

 ### Break down into end to end tests

-These tests tries to cover the total functionality of this App inorder to eradicate bugs.
+These tests tries to cover the total functionality of this App in-order to eradicate bugs.

 The modules covered are

 ```
-project/__init__.py
+project/home/forms.py
 project/home/routes.py
 project/models.py
 project/users/routes.py